free: Kernagic b2

 Notes on the applied construction methodes

-LeMo combines the primary harmonic model (phm) with heart (skeleton) lines for constructing letters (see also: 5.1 Notes on the construction of letterforms).
+LeMo combines the ‘primary harmonic model’ (phm) with heart (skeleton) lines for constructing letters (see also: 5.1 Notes on the construction of letter forms).
 Heart lines are used to deﬁne the proportions of capitals, and a vector can be applied for tracing these lines.
-The Humanistic minuscule is the result of the canalization of letterforms by (angle and shape of) the broad nib, so with exception of the letters k, s, v–z, which ﬁnd their origin in the capitals, these letters are constructed using the phm.
-Also the ‘spectacle-shaped’ g is not part of the phm.
+The Humanistic minuscule is the result of constructing letter forms with the broad nib.
+With exception of the letters k, s, v–z, which ﬁnd their origin in the capitals, these letters are constructed using the phm.
+Also the two-story g is not part of the phm.

 The skeleton font can contain all characters in the ASCII range (see also the Read Me ﬁle that comes with LeMo).
-In case of an overlap with the characters that are constructed using the harmonic models, the characters in the skeleton font will supersede these.
-The height of the capitals is related to the ascender height; when the length of the ascenders is changed, the height of the capitals will be changed accordingly.
-The basis for this relation, i.e. the starting point for the transformations, is deﬁned by the relation between the capitals and the phm when applying a certain range of parameters.
+The characters in the skeleton font will supersede any characters that are in the phm.
+The height of the capitals is related to the ascender height of the phm; when the length of the ascenders is changed in LeMo, the height of the capitals will be changed accordingly.
+The basis for this relation, i.e., the starting point for the transformations, is deﬁned by the proportional relation between the capitals and the phm when applying a certain range of parameters.
 One way to deﬁne this relationship is to reduce the pen-width for both the phm and the capitals to a heart line.
-This relation can for instance be like Claude Garamont applied in his Parangon Romain, which is shown in the illustration (for which the Adobe Garamond Premier was used) below.
+This relationship can for instance be like what Claude Garamont applied in his type, which is shown in the illustration (for which the Adobe Garamond Premier was used) below.

-Currently the skeleton font has to be in the IKARUS format and (also for the moment) the name is hard-coded and should be ‘skeleton.ik’, otherwise the ﬁle will not be recognized.
-For the Windows version the skeleton font should be placed in the current working directory, i.e. where the program executable resides.
+Currently the skeleton font has to be in the IKARUS format and (also for the moment) its name is hard-coded and should be ‘skeleton.ik’, otherwise the ﬁle will not be recognized.
+For the Windows version the skeleton font should be placed in the current working directory, i.e., where the program’s executable resides.
 On the Mac, the ﬁle is expected to reside in one of the application’s sub-directories, namely in …/phm.app/Contents/MacOS/.

-LeMo includes an outline editor, which makes glyph editing possible after exporting the font data, has been added.
+LeMo includes a glyph editor for after exporting the parameterized font data.
 Glyphs can be exported in the EPS and SVG formats from the glyph editor.
 Basically this editor is identical to the one in DTL OTMaster, so the applicable part of the OT Manual can be used for reference.

 If something can be deﬁned, it can be programmed, in my opinion.
-There will be two hurdles to take though: ﬁrstly it will be necessary to have a detailed description of personal patterns and structures, i.e. idiom, in relation to the underlying generic letterforms, and secondly such a development will require a lot of resources.
+There will be two hurdles to take though: ﬁrst, it will be necessary to have a detailed description of personal patterns and structures, i.e. idiom, in relation to the underlying generic letter forms, and second, such a development will require a lot of resources.
 At the end it should be possible to generate fonts in a certain style with speciﬁc settings for the proportions, contrast and weight.

-It deﬁnitely will take quite some time before this is possible, and until that time LeMo can be used to generate generic letterforms with all forenamed settings except for the idiom.
-For the moment the type designer will have to apply his personalized patterns and structures in a font editor.
+It deﬁnitely will take quite some time before this is possible, and until that time LeMo can be used to generate generic letter forms with all forenamed settings except for the idiom.
+For the moment the type designer will have to apply his personalized patterns and structures in the glyph editor.